lexming/lexming.github.io/_posts/2021-09-18-simple-btrfs-scrub.md

 4. Repair bad blocks

-    **Warning!
-This step will not recover any data**.
+    > This step will not recover any data!
+    {: .prompt-warning }

     The faulty blocks will be disabled from the drive and it will (probably) continue to function with the remaining healthy blocks.
 The filesystem will only be able to recover the lost data if there is redundancy.

     ```console
     $ hdparm --yes-i-know-what-i-am-doing --repair-sector 4409 /dev/sda